amcneil36/amcneil36.github.io/blogs/hoirzontal-vs-vertical-slicing.md

 Suppose you are working on a feature that needs front-end and back-end code changes.
 Perhaps the front-end has multiple components and the back-end has multiple components.
 Should we do horizontal slicing or vertical slicing?
 Let's look at one at a time to see how it would look.

 ### Horizontal Slicing
-As stated previously, horizontal slicing involves completing all code in one component before moving on to another component. start off tlaking about only front  end and only back end
+As stated previously, horizontal slicing involves completing all code in one component before moving on to another component.
+We will start off by discussing a simple example.

+#### Coding all of the back-end followed by coding all of the front-end
+In this scenario, we will start off by coding up all of the back-end for the next release.
+When it comes to demo'ing for feedback, we won't have much of anything to show at the demo because there is no front-end.
+We might end up showing some back-end tests that run